itaybia/wixterview/README.md

 Wix interview home project.

-i wrote the code in MVC way:
+i wrote the code in MVC way:<br />
-model - ProductListRetriever - Holds products and retrieves from the server new product pages when requested controller - ProductsListActivity - the main activity that holds the products list and filter box view - the different views and the ProductsListAdapter
+model - ProductListRetriever - Holds products and retrieves from the server new product pages when requested.<br />
+controller - ProductsListActivity - the main activity that holds the products list and filter box.<br />
+view - the different views and the ProductsListAdapter.

 the ProductsListActivity receives events from the views/adapter or from the ProductListRetriever when a change in the internal DB happened. when it receives an event, it notifies the adapter and loads the new data.